 It’s been just over a year since the BU Pub closed for renovations, and its reopening can’t come soon enough.
 During construction, many students and alumni have relocated their happy hours to Cornwall’s in Kenmore Square, but nothing can replace the feeling of having a pint in the historic BU Castle.
 Once the ribbon is cut, the refurbished space will also have a new name.
 Say hello to Fuller’s BU Pub.

 The Pub’s new namesake has long and deep ties to BU.
-This is the legend of now the best-known knight in town: Ed Fuller. — We’ll be honoring the newly renovated and named Fuller’s BU Pub during Alumni Weekend.
+This is the legend of now the best-known knight in town: Ed Fuller.
+We’ll be honoring the newly renovated and named Fuller’s BU Pub during Alumni Weekend.
 Let us know how you’ll be celebrating the grand opening on social media using #ProudtoBU.
-Here!
-Here!
+Hear!
+Hear!

 Who is Ed Fuller?

 Educator, author, co-founder, and president are just a few of the titles Edwin D. Fuller has held since his time on Commonwealth Avenue.
 Today he considers himself “repurposed,” not retired, working as a business consultant and president of the Orange County (California) Visitors Association.
-Fuller (Questrom’68) spent most of his years working in the hospitality industry as Marriott International’s President and Managing Director of International Lodging.
+Fuller (Questrom’68) spent most of his years working in the hospitality industry as Marriott International’s president and managing director of international lodging.
 Along with his many achievements, Ed is a proud BU Terrier.
-He is the former Vice Chairman of the University’s Board of Overseers, former President of the Alumni Association, and a former Trustee.
-He served as Chairman of the School of Hospitality Administration and the Questrom School of Business advisory board for 12 years and is a member of the President’s International Advisory Board.
+He is the former vice chairman of what is now known as the University Advisory Board, former president of the Alumni Association, and a former trustee.
+He served as chairman of the School of Hospitality Administration and the Questrom School of Business advisory board for 12 years and is a member of the President’s International Advisory Board.
 How’s that for an active alumnus?